Those 2 words create a feeling of fear and are generally repellent, but why?

 Would you need somebody that maxi boost your confidence?

-All that criteria are known by you instinctively, just follow your instinct.
+All those criteria are known by you instinctively, just follow your instinct.

 2. Is the price a guarantee of a good teacher?